buildingbeautifuluis/buildingbeautifuluis.github.io/00-Overview.md

 Get Started
 -----------

-Get started with [Chapter 1: Designing Interfaces][01], which provides some important history about UIs and includes an exploration of Apple’s Human Interface Guidelines and Google’s Material Design resources.
+Unless you’re well and truly up to speed on the history of interaction design, I’d suggest getting started with [Chapter 1: Designing Interfaces][01].
+It provides some important history about User Interface (UI) design and includes an exploration of Apple’s Human Interface Guidelines and Google’s Material Design resources.

+In addition to some core history, the first chapter also introduces important concepts for UI design, like the use of metaphor within communication and also the importance of understanding our users’ mental models of the world, particularly in a screen-based context.

+If all of the above is old hat to you, feel free to dive into [Chapter 2: The Building Blocks of Interfaces][01], where I get hands on with the fundamental objects from which interface elements are built.